Loienko/CurrencyRateAggregationService/README.md

     e.
 Go to file createDBScripts.sql

     f.
 Press Ctrl+Enter.
 Alternatively, click the Execute icon 'Run' on the toolbar.

 2. You should to create Table.
+You need to choose your scheme '**currency.public**' before creating table.
 For this action go to createDbTableScripts.sql and repeat command 'Execute'.
 Example item 'f'
 3. For start this one go to Application.class and press Run